You know the feeling? Choas busts in the front door and calm slips out the back?

 Our people know when what we’re saying doesn’t completely jive with what’s going on, or what we really believe, inside.
 Especially our kids.
 And they tell us–they breath our air and live out our truths.

-We can exert great energy explaining ourselves and defending our head truths, or we can pause and listen and engage–we can actually be curious about what really drives us.
+We can exert great energy explaining ourselves and defending our head truths, or we can pause, listen, engage, and actually get curious about what really drives us.

 He looked at me appreciatively, like he needed to hear that.